← orga.cat

 Shareware icon editor.

-Probably, this is the best app to create and modify icons.
+Probably the best app to create and modify icons.
 It can be used as a trial for 30 days.
 Originally this used to be freeware, the older freeware version can still be downloaded in places such as filehippo.

 SplitCam